-To complete disassembly and rebuilding, you also need a socket wrench (or sometimes an open-end wrench or box wrench will do), a flat-blade screwdriver, cleaning supplies, grease, replacement bearing balls (usually 1/8 inch dimaeter), and possibly other replacement parts.
+To complete disassembly and rebuilding, you also need a socket wrench (or sometimes an open-end wrench or box wrench will do), a flat-blade screwdriver, cleaning supplies, grease, replacement bearing balls (usually 1/8 inch diameter), and possibly other replacement parts.
+Tweezers are useful to install bearing balls.
 Never re-use the old bearing balls.
 It's not worth the trouble trying to clean them, and it's hard to inspect them.

-Some pedals have cartridge bearings, -- or you will find a locknut, a tabbed lockwasher, the outer bearing cone and bearing balls.
-The locknut may stick out far enough that you gan grasp it with an open-end wrench.
+Some pedals have cartridge bearings -- or else you will find a locknut, a tabbed lockwasher, the outer bearing cone and bearing balls.
+The locknut may stick out far enough that you can grasp it with an open-end wrench.
 Otherwise, you'll need a socket wrench to turn it.

 End of pedal axle with locknut, tabbed washer, bearing cone and bearing balls, revealed after removing the dustcap

 The tabbed washer prevents the bearing cone from turning with the locknut.

 Bearing balls, after removing the tabbed washer and bearing cone.